AKEric/skinner/README.md

   * If a FSM is triggered to be used, and this is checked: If there is no initial ```SkinChunk``` name match, the tool will search through all the ```SkinChunk```s to see if there is one that has the same vert count/order.
 If one is found, then the skinning is loaded on 1:1 by vert ID.
 If no match is found, or more than one match is found, then the FSM is used based on the point cloud of that ```SkinChunk```/```UberChunk```.
 Usually you want this checked, and it makes it easy to copy skinning between the ‘same mesh’ that has ‘different names’.
 * **Build Missing Influences:**
   * If this is checked, and any joints (influences) are missing in the current scene, they will be auto-created during skinning.
 They will attempt to parent themselves to their original parents, if found.
 Otherwise they’ll be parented to the world.
 Note, while their worldspace transformation will match that stored in the ```SkinChunk``` data, their translate\rotate\jointOrient values could be different based on parenting.
+  * If this is unchecked, and there are missing influences, the tool will error.
 * **Set To Bindpose:**
-  * If this is checked, and if you’re importing onto mesh that is already skinned:  Set it to bindpose before the import (or if ‘Unbind First’ is checked, below).
-If for any reason the bindpose can’t be set, there will be an error.
+  * If this is checked, and if you’re importing onto mesh that is already skinned:  Set it to bindpose before the import (or before the ‘Unbind First’ operation is ran, if checked  below).
+If for any reason the bindpose can’t be set for a given ```dagPose``` node, there will be an error.
 If there is no ```dagPose``` node for that ```skinCluster```/influences, it will be skipped without error.
 * **Unbind First?**
-  * If this is checked (and after ‘Set To Bindpose’ happens), if any mesh was previously skinned, it will be unskinned before the new weights are imported.
-Why would you / wouldn’t you want this checked?
+  * If this is checked (and after ‘Set To Bindpose’ happens, if checked), if any mesh was previously skinned, it will be unskinned before the new weights are imported.
+Why would you / wouldn’t you want this checked? :
+    * Check it:
-    * Check it: If you encounter certain skin import errors:  I’ve found certain ‘old’ skinCluster data doesn’t like being updated by this tool, and will error.
+      * If you encounter certain skin import errors:  I’ve found certain ‘old’ skinCluster data doesn’t like being updated by this tool, and will error.
 Checking this will apply ‘new skinning’, and get past that error.
-If you’re importing only a subset of vert data onto a ‘whole mesh’ and this is checked, you may ask, how does all the other verts get skinned?
+      * If you’re importing only a subset of vert data onto a ‘whole mesh’ and this is checked, you may ask, how does all the other verts get skinned?
 The tool will first do a ‘default Maya bind’ on the mesh based on the saved influences, then load in the weight on the vert subset.
+    * Uncheck it:
-    * Uncheck it: If you’re copying a subset of vert weight data from one mesh to another, and want to keep the previous skinning on the rest of the mesh that wasn’t selected.
+      * If you’re copying a subset of vert weight data from one mesh to another, and want to keep the previous skinning on the rest of the mesh that wasn’t selected.
-    * Uncheck it: If for some reason your skeleton isn’t in the bindpose, and you want to leave it in that pose when the new weights are imported.
+      * If for some reason your skeleton isn’t in the bindpose, and you want to leave it in that pose when the new weights are imported.
 * **Force From ```UberChunk```?**
   * Mostly for testing:  Make everything read in from the ```UberChunk``` point cloud using the active FSM.
 * **Select Instead Of Skin:**